-Charlotte is the host city of the 2020 Republican National Convention (RNC) Aug.
-24-27, 2020.
+The Republican National Convention will take place August 24-27, with business meetings taking place in Charlotte from August 21-24.
 This page will help residents, visitors and journalists easily navigate the city, and access city services and business information.
 If you are unable to find the information you are looking for on this page, please email

 firstname.lastname@example.org or send a message to the City of Charlotte on